hhk7734/oduino/README.md

 ## passwd

-If you don't want to input your passwd every upload, register user as a nopasswd user on the end of the sudoers file.
+If you don't want to input your password when uploading, register the user as the no-password user on the end of the sudoers file.

 ```bash
 $ sudo visudo